// Tools

 All Options

---model <name> string Model identifier.
-Informational only.
-Defaults to default.
-The endpoint configuration determines the actual model used.
+--model <name> string default Informational only.
+The endpoint configuration determines the actual model.

 Example Output